run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 Both the control plane and clusters require Kubernetes.
 Typically the control plane and first cluster are installed on the same Kubernetes cluster but this is not a must.

 !!!
 Important
-    In Openshift environments, adding a cluster connecting to a __remote__ control plane currently requires the assistance of customer support.
+    In OpenShift environments, adding a cluster connecting to a __remote__ control plane currently requires the assistance of customer support.

 ## Hardware Requirements